Jack Gardner fonds

-Scope & ContentFonds consists of records generated as a result of Jack Gardner’s role in the Red Army, his medical leave, his residency in the Foehrenwald displaced persons camp, and his advocacy work in restoring Jewish cemeteries and mass graves in Sambir, L’viv Oblast, Ukraine.
+Scope & ContentFonds consists of records generated as a result of Jack Gardner’s role in the Red Army, his medical leave, residency in the Foehrenwald displaced persons camp, immigration to North America and his advocacy work in restoring Jewish cemeteries and mass graves in Sambir, L’viv Oblast, Ukraine.
 Records include correspondence, identification, permits, licenses, certificates, legal documents and clippings.

 Immediate Source of Acquisition or TransferRecords were in the custody of Jack Gardner prior to their donation to the VHEC in 1993 and 2001.

 NoteSee also finding aid, survivor clippings file and research file.
 Select items only have been digitized and described at the item level.
 Other items have been digitized and used as media representations for fonds and series-level descriptions.
 Consult the archivist for more information.

 System of ArrangementRecords are arranged following divisions established upon donation of the records to the VHEC.
 Some materials moved from survivor clippings file into collection, accrual 2001.018.

 Item-level descriptions based on legacy FileMaker Pro database records.

 RightsMaterials available for research and education purposes only.
 Permission to publish, copy or otherwise use these materials must be obtained from the VHEC.

 Rules or ConventionsISAD(G) informed by RAD

 Archivist's NoteCollection arranged in December 2017 by Shyla Seller.